sampadk04/Basic_ML_Algorithms/Logistic_Regression_from_scratch/README.md

-# Logistic_Regression_from_scratch

-- I implement **binary logistic regression** from scratch and employ it for solving a couple of classification problems.
-- In one of the setting, we have linearly separable classes and the other one has non-linear decision boundary between classes.
-- The first problem could be addressed with basic logistic regression classifier, while the second requires additional step of **polynomial transformation** before using Logistic Regression.
+# Logistic Regression from Scratch

+This repository contains an implementation of **binary logistic regression** from scratch, applied to solve several classification problems.
+The primary objective is to explore both linearly separable and non-linearly separable datasets using logistic regression.

+## Features

+- **Binary Logistic Regression Implementation**: A complete implementation from first principles.
+- **Classification Problems**:
+  - **Linearly Separable Classes**: Addressed with basic logistic regression.
+  - **Non-Linear Decision Boundary**: Handled using polynomial transformation followed by logistic regression.
+- **Iterative Optimization Methods**:
+  - **Gradient Descent**
+  - **Mini Batch Gradient Descent**
-- I also analyze the learning curves of individual models of iterative optimization, i.e. Gradient Descent, Mini Batch Gradient Descent for both the linear and non-linear cases.
+- **Learning Curves Analysis**: Evaluation of the learning curves for both linear and non-linear cases.
-- I also visualize the decision boundaries, since we limit ourselves to only 2 features.
+- **Decision Boundary Visualization**: Visual representation of decision boundaries (limited to two features for clarity).
+- **Performance Evaluation**:
-- I also evaluate their performance on the test set via various classification performance metrics.
+  - Various classification performance metrics on the test set.
-- Finally I visualize the loss surface and see the paths taken by each of the iterative optimization model separately.
+- **Loss Surface Visualization**: Examination of the loss surface and the optimization paths taken by each iterative method.